oscillatingworks/docs.piladb.org/specification.md

 This page represents the technical specification of **piladb** functionality.
 In other words, this is a contract between the server and clients, which states what the former must response on latter's requests.

-It contains all available operations that a client can execute, its requiremnts and a description of the expected content to return by the server.
+It contains all available operations that a client can execute, its requirements and a description of the expected content to return by the server.

 ## Main